 Himba villages are generally just one large family, and they are semi nomadic.
 The women tend to do some of the most labor-intensive work.
 This includes carrying water and mixing plaster from clay soil and cow manure to cover the mopane wood homes.

 Women cover themselves in a deep orange substance made from butterfat and clay.
-This is used to protect them from insect bites and the intense sun.
+They use this to protect themselves from insect bites and the intense sun.
 It also keeps them clean as water is scarce and bathing isn’t part of their culture.
-Some areas of Namibia haven’t seen rain in 5 years.
-All water is brought in.
+Some areas of Namibia haven’t seen rain in 5 years, and they bring in all the water they need.

 Water is so scarce it is considered sacred.
 It is almost never used in bathing; this red paste is used instead.
 Red is also a very symbolic color, representing the earth and life force (blood).

 Hairstyle and jewelry play a powerful role in the Himba culture.
 These indicate the age and social status of each member.
-Upon marriage, a boy is considered a man.
-This is unlike a girl as she isn’t considered a woman until bearing a child.
+Upon marriage, a boy ascends to manhood.
+This is unlike a girl, who isn’t recognized as an adult until she bears a child.
 Some girls are married off before the age of 10, and the men usually have more than one wife.

 Where to Stay

 We stayed at the Opuwo Country Lodge Resort.
 We camped, and the price was reasonable at $350 NAD ($26 USD) per night.
-It was nestled on top of a hill and it was hard to believe we were headed to a resort while driving through the streets below.
+Nestled on top of a hill, we found it hard to believe we drove toward a resort while driving through the streets below.
 The location boasts a bar, restaurant, and an infinity pool with incredible views below.

 The campsites were great for our 4X4 tent camping and weren’t very busy when we were there, so it was quiet.
 There are several other lodges in the area, but we would recommend Opuwo Country Lodge if you are camping.
 It is close enough to the tribes – about 18km away – and it is in a secure location.